 Also known as red tea, rooibos is a naturally caffeine-free herb from South Africa.
 Like its relative the honeybush, rooibos has a bold taste which some compare to black tea.
 This makes it a popular caffeine-free alternative to regular black tea.

 However, rooibos is not decaf.
-The term "decaffeinated" refers to items which had caffeine, then went through a process to have most of the caffeine removed.
+The term "decaffeinated" refers to items that had caffeine, then went through a process to have most of the caffeine removed.
 Since rooibos is naturally caffeine-free, it cannot be decaffeinated.

 How to Drink Rooibos Tea

 Making rooibos tea is not difficult though it's best to give it a long steeping time.
 Many fans of this tea allow the leaves to steep in hot water for 5 to 7 minutes.
 Be patient with this one as the flavor gets better with every extra minute.

 - Like some black teas, rooibos is pleasant with milk and sugar.